tridaxide/hello-world/README.md

 # hello-world

-This is where to put some coding and stuff.
+I just like coding and do it either as a hobby or as a job.
+Testing the commit changes stuff.